top of page

 Wholly owned by William Demant, whose main brand in the UK is Oticon.

-They will therefore rarely offer/recommend anything else.
+They will therefore rarely offer/recommend anything other than Oticon aids.

 Specsavers.png